Frequently Asked Questions

 1. How much do you charge for your services?

-Our investment management fees are 1% of assets under management, billed quarterly in arrears.
-Our minimum portfolio size is generally $500,000, although we reserve the right to make exceptions on a case by case basis.
-We have reduced investment management fees for portfolios over $2 million.
+Our investment management fees are 1% of assets under management per annum, billed quarterly in arrears.
+We don’t have a minimum portfolio size but we do have a minimum annual fee though we reserve the right to make exceptions on a case by case basis.
+Find our latest service and fee guide here.

-Investment management clients do not pay additional fees for financial planning services, although the implementation of the financial plan may require that our clients retain the services of professionals such as estate attorneys, insurance agents, tax return preparers, etc. who are independent of our firm and will charge professional fees for the services they provide.
+Investment management clients may pay some additional fees for advanced financial planning services, although the implementation of the financial plan may require that our clients retain the services of professionals such as estate attorneys, insurance agents, tax return preparers, etc. who are independent of our firm and will charge professional fees for the services they provide.

 2. Is there a charge for the initial consultation?